 Dr. Bradford specializes in head and neck cancer surgery, focusing her research on identifying and evaluating biomarkers that can predict outcomes.
 She works to develop therapies to combat certain types of head and neck cancer that are resistant to traditional forms of treatment.
 She also pioneered the use of sentinel lymph node biopsy as a safe and reliable tool to stage patients with melanoma of the head and neck.
 She has published nearly 275 peer-reviewed articles and contributed to more than 20 book chapters.

-Her many awards include a Distinguished Service Award from the American Academy of Otolaryngology-Head and Neck Surgery in 2007, Clinical Excellence Award from Castle Connolly National Physician of the Year Awards in 2009 and the University of Michigan Medical School’s Community Service Award in 2010.
+Her many awards include a Distinguished Service Award from the American Academy of Otolaryngology-Head and Neck Surgery in 2007, Clinical Excellence Award from Castle Connolly National Physician of the Year Awards in 2009, and the Women in Otolaryngology Helen F. Krause Memorial Trailblazer Award in 2019.
 She was elected as the first woman president of the American Head and Neck Society in 2012, and received that organization’s Distinguished Service Award in 2015.
 That same year, she was inducted into the prestigious National Academy of Medicine.